 Whether or not you should use Anchor Free’s VPN is really up to you.
 There is no doubt that there are better VPNs out there, with better privacy policies.

 However, Hotspot Shield does have its merits if you want a VPN to unblock online content in a nation where there’s censorship.
 If you need a VPN to get around a landlord’s strict website blocks, or blocks imposed by another local network administrator (such as a workplace), Hotspot Shield will also do the trick.
 Furthermore, it will help to keep your data secure while on public WiFi (so that hackers can’t steal your passwords and bank details) and in private (from your Internet Service Provider and government snooping).
 Hotspot Shield does successfully do these things.

 In the end, you must ask yourself what level of privacy you desire.
 If a free VPN that serves you adverts and makes money out of you isn’t a particular concern, then Hotspot Shield can be a godsend.
 Many people in locations such as Turkey and the Ukraine use the VPN successfully to get around government website blackouts.

 At the end of the day, if a VPN is free it should be regarded with suspicion.
-If you want the very best privacy available online, then you should bite the bullet and invest in a top-of-the-range VPN service.
+If you want the very best privacy available online, then you should bite the bullet and invest in a top VPN service.

 Finally, remember that there is a chance that Hotspot Shield is, in reality, doing more wrong than it admits.
 In a worst case scenario, it could even be a honeypot.
 Since the US decided to permit Internet Service Providers to sell data to third parties, many US citizens have begun using VPNs.
 Hotspot Shield has enjoyed a particularly massive influx.